chriskish19/sfct/README.md

 6. Lacks robust error handling which is why I only release debug versions.
 7. Needs a terminal window to stay running.
 8. Cannot copy a cloud drive folder, program crashes.
-9. Checks if a file is available by pooling fstream.
+9. Checks if a file is available by pooling fstream and if the file is locked the program will pause indefinitely until the file becomes available.
 10. No checks to avoid sub-directory recursive monitoring.
 Currently depends on the user not to double monitor.
 11. Unpolished program still in the early stages of development.